tfsojon/richinsql-blog/content/english/posts/2022-02-14-getting-object-information.md

 ### The Problem

-I want to find all objects in every database sorted by the database name, object type and date which they were created.
+I want to find all objects in every database sorted by the database name, object type and date which they were created and modified.
 I could loop through each system view in each database and get the objects one by one, but is there an easier way?

 ### sys.objects vs sys.all_objects

-In each database there are two objects we could use, these reside on the sys schema, sys.objects and sys.all_objects.
+In each database there are two objects we could use, these reside on the ```sys``` schema, **sys.objects** and **sys.all_objects**.
 The former contains all user created objects within the scope of the database context while sys.all_objects includes everything from sys.objects plus any system objects that are within the database scope.

 ```SELECT * FROM sys.objects```